IMOS - Glossary

 Liner: A vessel with a published, relatively fixed schedule between load and discharge ports, as opposed to a tramp.

-Low Sulfur Fuel (LSF): A Fuel/Lube Type that is required in certain ports and ECA Zones.
+Low Sulfur Fuel (LSF): A Fuel/Lube Type.

-Low Sulfur Gas (LSG): A Fuel/Lube Type that is required in certain ports and ECA Zones.
+Low Sulfur Gas (LSG): A Fuel/Lube Type.

-Low Sulfur IFO (LSI): A Fuel/Lube Type that is required in certain ports and ECA Zones.
+Low Sulfur IFO (LSI): A Fuel/Lube Type.

 M